klange/toaruos/README.md

 You can then run `make run` or `make kvm` to run QEMU.
 An additional `make run-config` command is available that allows easy customization of the emulation environment.

-Currently, the only supported environment is QEMU, as our limited graphics drivers do not operate on most real hardware.
+While we only officially support QEMU, other environments - including actual hardware - should work given the appropriate tools.
+If you are eager to try とあるOS from a real machine, please use GRUB 2 and ensure that you provide the correct graphics payload options.
+In the future, GRUB 2 configurations will be supported with configuration files and build scripts.

 ### User Accounts ###

 The default root password is `toor`.
 There is also a regular user `local` with password `local`.
 While general system security is lacking, most system-modifying calls to the kernel require root privileges.
 When booting directly to a graphical terminal, the system will run in single-user mode and automatically log in as root.
 When running in graphical or VGA-terminal mode, a login screen is presented.
-When logging in graphically, the terminal window that appears controls the session; you can log out by exiting it.
-Most of this is temporary as the graphical environment is still under development.

 ## Dependencies ##